 You will learn the key skills of a historian, such as critical reading, referencing and academic writing.
 The course is tailored to your interests and allows you to apply new skills to a historical topic of your choice for a written assignment.
+Life can be busy and complicated so there are two variations of the History Short Course to work with your schedule: an online version and an on-campus version - both totally free.

 Full details about the course and its content can be found in our course catalogue.